Pitu/Kuro/README.md

 [![Code Climate](https://codeclimate.com/github/kanadeko/Kuro/badges/gpa.svg)](https://codeclimate.com/github/kanadeko/Kuro)
 [![Issue Count](https://codeclimate.com/github/kanadeko/Kuro/badges/issue_count.svg)](https://codeclimate.com/github/kanadeko/Kuro)

 Kuro is an easy to use self bot that is shifting more and more into a framework while preserving its ease of use.
 It sits on top of [discord.js](https://github.com/hydrabolt/discord.js/).
-NodeJS version 6+ is ***REQUIRED*** [Installing Node.js](https://nodejs.org/en/download/package-manager/)
+NodeJS version 6+ is ***REQUIRED***.
+[Installing Node.js](https://nodejs.org/en/download/package-manager/)

 [> Check this video to see how it works!](https://my.mixtape.moe/pwcrem.webm)

-## Version 4.0 is out!
-### What's new:
+### What's new in v4.0.2:
-1. Rewrote pretty much everything since Kuro is shifting into a framework.
-2. Each command has it's own file now, meaning you can add commands to your bot by simply dropping a .js file into the ./commands/ folder.
-3. Removed json files for configuration and value storing.
-Everything is handled by [knex](https://knexjs.org) and sqlite now.
-4. Added a new configuration setting to redirect unknown commands to a specific module.
-Check `config.js` for further instructions and sample.
+1. New coding style and several improvements
+2. Removed `let me google that for you` command
+3. Added `google` command
+4. Added a Telegram notifications plugin

+Whenever you are running a selfbot, mobile push notifications don't work.
+This is caused by the bot being online, so Discord doesn't trigger a notification on your mobile device.
+This bothers me a lot, since I miss a lot of messages or pings whenever I'm away.
+If you use Telegram, you can create a bot token and put it here, this way whenever you get a notification it will send you a message through it.

 ## Installing: